alien4cloud/csar-public-library/org/ystia/README.rst

 Getting Started
 ***************

 This section describes how to set up a basic application cluster using Ystia Forge components.

 Ystia contains the following products:

-- Alien4Cloud_, provides the Ystia Studio for the end-users.
+- Alien4Cloud_, is the Ystia Studio for the end-users.
 It allows them to define application architectures and to deploy those applications on pre-configured locations.
-- Janus_, provides the Ystia Orchestrator, an engine allowing to orchestrate application deployment.
+- Janus_, is the Ystia Orchestrator, an engine allowing to orchestrate application deployment.

 .. _Janus: http://TO_BE_COMPLETED/